Personal Independence Payment

-If the DWP thinks that you don’t qualify under the special rules, they’ll go on to consider your claim under the ordinary assessment for the benefit.
+If the DWP or DCS thinks that you don’t qualify under the special rules, they’ll go on to consider your claim under the ordinary assessment for the benefit.

 If you’re not claiming under special rules, you'll be assessed using the ordinary process.
 The assessment is based on your ability to perform 12 activities.
 These activities relate to your daily living needs and your mobility needs.

 - Managing therapy or monitoring a health condition

 - Reading and understanding signs, symbols and words